-School-Based Assessment Weighting Assessment Type 1: Diagnostics 30%

-Students undertake two or three diagnostics tasks.
+School-Based Assessment Weighting Assessment Type 1: Diagnostics 30% Students undertake two or three diagnostics tasks.
 Students participate in one or more physical activities (sports, theme-based games, fitness and recreational activities) to collect, analyse and evaluate evidence to demonstrate contextual application of knowledge and understanding of the focus areas and movement concepts and strategies.
-The combined evidence for two or three diagnostic tasks should be a maximum of 18 minutes for oral or multimodal presentations, or a maximum of 3000 words.
+The combined evidence for two or three diagnostic tasks should be a maximum of 18 minutes for oral or multimodal presentations, or a

-Assessment Type 2: Improvement Analysis 40% Students undertake one Improvement Analysis task with two interconnected parts - portfolio of evidence and evaluation.
-Students undertake a personal journey of improvement with a focus on a school or community-based physical activity.
-They reflect on their performance to identify an aspect of physical activity for improvement.
-This may include a focus on physiological, biomechanical, and/or skill development areas related to one or more movement concepts and/or movement strategies.
-The portfolio of evidence consists of a maximum of 15 A4 pages.
-The evaluation consists of a maximum of nine minutes of oral or multimodal presentation, or a maximum of 1500 words.
+Assessment Type 2: Improvement Analysis 40% Students undertake a personal journey of improvement with a focus on a school, community-based or individual physical activity.
+They reflect on their participation and/or performance to identify an aspect of physical activity for improvement.
+This may include a focus on physiological, biomechanical, and/or skill-development areas related to one or more movement concepts and/ or movement strategies.
+The improvement analysis response should be a maximum of 24 minutes for oral or multimodal presentations, or a maximum of 4000 words.

-Assessment Type 3: Group Dynamics 30% Students prepare for and participate in a competition in a selected sport, working collaboratively in groups comprised of their entire class, subsets of the class, or with other year levels, extracurricular teams, or local community sporting clubs.
-Students undertake two roles within the team, demonstrating their value to the team and their learning in, through, and about the selected sport.
-Students individually complete an analysis and evaluation of the impact that they, as individuals, had on the participation and/or performance of other team member(s), through one or two of their roles.
-The evidence for the evaluation and analysis of the group dynamics task should be a maximum of 12 minutes for an oral or multimodal presentation, or a maximum of
+Assessment Type 3: Group Dynamics Students prepare for and participate in a competition in a selected sport, working collaboratively in groups comprised of their entire class, subsets of the class, or with other year levels, extracurricular teams, or local community sporting clubs.
+Students undertake a coaching role within the team, demonstrating their value to the team and their learning in and about the selected sport.
+Students individually complete an evaluation portfolio of the impact that they, as individuals, had on the participation and/or performance of other team member(s).
+The evidence for the evaluation and analysis of the group dynamics task should be a maximum of 12 minutes for an oral or multimodal presentation, or a maximum of 2000 words.

-2000 words